 Recoverit boasts of a 3-step data recovery process enabling users to recover data for free from any storage media and supports multiple file types and file systems including NTFS, FAT, HFS+, APFS.
 Like other data recovery tools, users have the option to preview recovered files before deciding to recover them.

-Users can either choose between the free version or any of the paid options depending on the volume of files you need to recover as well as other perks.
+Users can either choose between the free version or any of the paid options depending on the volume of files they need to recover as well as other perks.
 The free plan allows you to recover files up to 100MB.
 Recoverit’s paid plan comes in 3 different bundles.
 The Essential plan which costs $59.95/yr allows you to restore unlimited files per 1 PC, recover data in 1000+ file formats and with various devices, deep scan & preview files, and free tech support.
 The remaining paid plans which are the standard($69.95/yr) & advanced ($79.95/yr) plans offer additional options by giving users the ability to create a bootable disk/USB, recover files from crashed PC and solve blue screen of death.
 The perks don’t end there for users on the advanced plan who enjoy advanced video recovery, repair for corrupted videos, and the capability to merge video fragments.
-Recoverit’s 7-day money-back guarantee means your money is insured during that period in case you decide to opt-out.
+Recoverit’s 7-day money-back guarantee means your money is insured during that period in case you decide to opt out.

 6. Stellar Data Recovery (Windows & Mac)